This lesson is being piloted (Beta version)

 Before we can use dask we must install it with the following command on the terminal.

-This actually installs lots of stuff, not just Dask, but should take around 2 minutes or a bit less.
+This actually installs lots of stuff, not just Dask, but should take around 2-3 minutes.
 This will install these modules into the virtual environment we setup and are currently working in.

 Using Dask Delayed